I currently work at the Kurt Gödel Research Center at the University of Vienna

 - On Horowitz and Shelah's maximal eventually different family.
 RIMS Kyôkyûroku No. 2042, 99–105.

 - Compactness of maximal eventually different families.
 (2017) 9 pages.
-To appear in Bulletin of the London Mathematical Society.
+Bulletin of the London Mathematical Society.

 - (joint with Philipp Schlicht, Thilo Weinert and Sandra Uhlenbrock) Variations of the Lebesgue density theorem.